billthefarmer/diary/data/help.md

 `cat.jpg` stored in the current month folder which is `Diary/<year>/<month>` on the sdcard.

-You may either add images from media providers like file managers or image managers or receive images sent by other apps.
-Images added will be added at the current cursor position.
-Images sent by other apps will pop up a date picker.
-The image or images will be appended to the selected page.
-Content URIs (`content://`) sent by some media providers and apps will be resolved to file URIs (`file:///`) if possible.

 ## Links
 You may put links in diary pages, so `[DuckDuckGo](https://duckduckgo.com)` will show a link to DuckDuckGo.
 Links will be followed if touched.
 Use the back button in the toolbar or the navigation bar to return to the diary page.

+## Media
+You may either add media from media providers like file managers or image managers or receive media sent by other apps.
+Media added will be added at the current cursor position.
+Media sent by other apps will pop up a date picker.
+The media will be appended to the selected page.
+Content URIs (`content://`) sent by some media providers and apps will be resolved to file URIs (`file:///`) if possible.
+Images will be added as above, audio and video will be added as an HTML5 media player (`<audio|video controls src="<url>"></audio|video>`), text clips will be added as above, URLs will be added as a link.

 ## Styles
 You may add custom styles to the markdown formatting by placing a